CSS-Student-Advisory-Council/c3-website/src/posts/projects.md

 ---
-title: Projects
+title:
 description:
 author: C3 Team
 date: 2022-05-18
 tags:
 ---

 This list is not exhaustive!
+If you have any questions about these projects, feel free to reach out to us on our Discord server (Linked in top navigation)

 # C3 Projects
 | Project                                                                              | Contributors                        | Description                                                                                   |